StefanoBelli/serverless-data-pipeline/README.md

 $ ./deploy -d
 ~~~

-NOTE: if you enabled authentication, the cryptographic storage containing the auth key, managed by "AWS Secret Manager" WILL NOT BE DELETED (on next deployments it will just be updated).
-This is because it will take 7 days for AWS to delete the encrypted storage, period in which this storage will not be usable and you will not be able to recreate a new crypto storage with the same name.
-However, maintaining whatever AWS resource takes some money, so if you want to delete it anyway use -s options along with -d while tearing down the infrastructure.
+NOTE: if you enabled authentication, the cryptographic storage containing the auth key,
+managed by "AWS Secret Manager" WILL NOT BE DELETED (on next deployments it will just be updated).
+This is because it will take 7 days for AWS to delete the encrypted storage,
+period in which this storage will not be usable and you will not be able to recreate
+a new crypto storage with the same name.
+However, maintaining whatever AWS resource takes some money,
+so if you want to delete it anyway use -s options along with -d while passing cmdline options to deployment program.